Kick post nasal drip once and for all

 Kick it with honey and cinnamon

 Honey and cinnamon work together to fight post nasal drip because they both contain natural anti-bacterial properties.
-Since post nasal drip is often caused by an upper respiratory infection, these properties can kill the bacteria causing you trouble without any harsh side effects.
+Since post nasal drip is often caused by an upper respiratory infection, these properties can hinder the growth of the bacteria causing you trouble without any harsh side effects.
 When combining this mixture, it's best to use organic and local honey because it contains allergens that are in the air in your area.
 This may seem counterproductive, but if you're ingesting the allergens in small doses, your body will build up immunity to them.
 Organic cinnamon is also best, although the regular spice found in all grocery stores will also help.
 If you're suffering from post nasal drip, make this mixture and take a tablespoon of it twice a day.

 Lemon offers plenty of health benefits - one of which is the ability to help get rid of post nasal drip.
 Add a squeeze of lemon juice to a glass of water each morning, or a hot cup of water to benefit from the soothing properties of the acidic fruit.
 If you're not a fan of lemon water, try to add a squeeze of juice to a hot cup of tea and reap the benefits.
 The acid will break down the mucus that is built up in your nasal cavities while also soothing your throat.